The Suspended Tickets view displays messages describing the cause of suspension for each suspended email.

 |User must sign up to submit email, user notified||This is used when an account requires end-users to register and therefore verify their email address before submitting tickets.
 Once their email address/user account is verified, they can submit tickets.||The user will be prompted to register for access (see Permitting only users with approved email addresses to submit tickets).
 Once the user has registered, their Suspended ticket will turn into a Support ticket without any action from an Admin required.|

 |User does not have authority to update this ticket||

-This occurs when an end-user attemps to reply to a ticket notification, but they are not a participant.
+This occurs when an end-user attempts to reply to a ticket notification, but they are not a participant.
 This can also happen if someone removes the encoded ID when responding to the ticket.

 Note: If an agent recovers a ticket suspended for this reason, the end-user attempting the reply will be added to the ticket's CC list.
 Anything recovered from this will thread into the given ticket and add the user as a CC.
 For more information please check Guidelines for reviewing suspended tickets.